wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 Partial traces can also occur in the following situations:
 * If a span contains an error.
 Each such span is sent individually, without the other spans in the same trace.
-* If a trace has spans from multiple services, and you set up different sampling rates for those services.
+* If a trace has spans from multiple microservices, and you set up different sampling rates for those microservices.

 ### When Sampling Strategies are Combined

-You can combine rate-based sampling and duration-based sampling in the same service.
+You can combine rate-based sampling and duration-based sampling in the same microservice.
 Doing so causes Wavefront to ingest the union of the spans that are selected by each sampler.

-For example, suppose you set the sampling rate to 20% and the sampling duration to 45ms for the same service.
+For example, suppose you set the sampling rate to 20% and the sampling duration to 45ms for the same microservice.
 This causes Wavefront to receive:
-* 20% of the traces generated by that service, regardless of the length of their spans.
+* 20% of the traces generated by that microservice, regardless of the length of their spans.
 * Any additional spans outside of that 20% that are longer than 45ms.

 As a result, the ingested sample will contain somewhat more than 20% of the generated traces, with some spans that are shorter than 45ms.